python/devguide/garbage_collector.rst

     >>> x = MyObj()
     >>> x.self = x

-    # Initially the object is in the younguest generation
+    # Initially the object is in the younguest generation.

     >>> gc.get_objects(generation=0)
     [..., <__main__.MyObj object at 0x7fbcc12a3400>, ...]

     # After a collection of the younguest generation the object
-    # moves to the next generation
+    # moves to the next generation.

     >>> gc.collect(generation=0)
     0